citelao/sensible/_coffee_shop/2-entreaty.md

 One day Internet security will be easy.
 It's our job---as engineers and cybersecurity researchers---to make that happen.

 But until then, you need to learn about cybersecurity to stay safe.
-It's ridiculous {% cite pollard_2018 %}, but that's where we are.
+It's ridiculous that you should need to learn anything {% cite pollard_2018 %}, but that's where we are.

 This guide can help.